 - I DON’T have any web design skills and don’t need any

 - I’m NOT a ninja programmer who can code in my sleep

 - I’m certainly NOT an expert at marketing, SEO or social

-Yet (with my lack of tech skills) I’ve still managed to start and grow simple blogs that generate passive income online in my spare time (while working night shifts).
+Yet with my lack of tech skills, I’ve still managed to start and grow simple WordPress blogs that generate passive income online (while working night shifts).